NetSuite certifications: the ultimate guide

 - Design fundamentals

-Areas covered by the exam include:
+Areas covered in the exam include:

 - APIs and services